Sayer Clinics > News

 Dr D’s DESK POSTURE ADVICE:

-Dr Michael Durtnall practices at Sayer Clinics: Kensington and specialises in treating and rehabilitating posture, costochondritis, coccyx and pelvic pain, which are all directly related to our universally poor posture.
+Michael Durtnall practices at Sayer Clinics: Kensington and specialises in treating and rehabilitating posture, costochondritis, coccyx and pelvic pain, which are directly related to our poor posture.